gastric bypass surgery

 Because of the increased health risks associated with obesity, bariatric surgery has become one of the safest and most effective treatment options.
 Gastric bypass surgery, also called Roux-en-Y Gastric Bypass, is one of the most commonly performed weight loss procedures in the United States and has a long track record of success.
-If you are considering weight loss surgery, here are a few things you should know about laparoscopic gastric bypass.
+If you are considering weight loss surgery, here are a few things about laparoscopic gastric bypass.

 What is gastric bypass surgery?

-Why should you consider gastric bypass surgery?
+Why should you consider bariatric surgery?

 For most patients, 66% of weight loss occurs within the first 6 to 8 months after surgery, allowing patients to lose weight rapidly and keep it off.
-Because the surgery has been performed for over 50 years, we have more long-term data to support the effectiveness.
+Because the surgery has been performed for over 50 years, we have more long-term data to support its effectiveness.
 For instance, at the 10-year mark, the average gastric bypass patient has lost 70% of their excess weight and successfully kept it off.

-What is the gastric bypass procedure like?
+What is the laparoscopic surgery procedure like?

-During the procedure, your surgeon will divide your stomach and reroute your small intestine to create a small stomach pouch and new digestive route.
+During the procedure, your surgeon will divide your stomach and reroute your small intestine to create a small stomach pouch and a new digestive route.
 The entire surgery typically takes 1 to 2 hours and requires a 1 night hospital stay.

 What kind of diet do you need to follow after gastric bypass surgery?